 Disclaimer: Past performance is not indicative of future results.
 All returns are as of [Date – e.g., May 31, 2025] and are subject to change.

-NAV (Net Asset Value): The SBI Balanced Advantage Fund NAV constantly fluctuates based on the market value of its underlying assets.
-You can check the latest NAV on the official SBI Mutual Fund website or financial portals like [Link to Moneycontrol/Valueresearch/ET Money].
+NAV (Net Asset Value): The SBI Balanced Advantage Fund NAV constantly fluctuates.
+This fluctuation is based on the market value of its underlying assets.
+You can check the latest NAV on the official SBI Mutual Fund website.
+You can also find it on financial portals like [Link to Moneycontrol/Valueresearch/ET Money].

 Risk-Adjusted Returns: Evaluate how much return the fund generates for the level of risk it takes.
 Metrics like the Sharpe Ratio and Sortino Ratio are useful here.